Fundamentals of Counseling Supervision: Training for Qualified Supervisor Designation in Tennessee

 Susan Lahey, PhD is the Director of Graduate Counseling Trevecca Nazarene University, where she has served as full-time faculty since 2007 and director since 2017.
 In her various roles at Trevecca, Susan has provided leadership in her role as the Doctoral Program Coordinator since 2009 as well as CACREP liaison during the accreditation process.
 She is also the co-faculty sponsor for Theta Nu Upsilon, the program Chi Sigma Iota honor society.
 Dr. Lahey previously served as secretary and Middle TN representative within the TN Marriage and Family Therapy Association for 6 years.
 Dr. Lahey has also trained supervisors for many years through the TLPCA and AAMFT organizations.
 She is a licensed marital and family therapist with a private practice.
 Dr. Lahey is committed to the mentoring and development of counselors, supervisors, and educators.
 In her work as dissertation chair over the last 13 years, her desire to serve her students’ pursuit of counselor identity has only deepened.
 Dr. Lahey’s research interests involve, but are not limited to, clinical supervision, counselor educator training, marital crisis, family cohesion, and leadership skills.

-Jonathon received a Master of Art in Clinical Mental Health Counseling in 2017 from Grace College.
-He is currently working as the Assistant Director for the Trevecca Counseling Center and worked in a variety of areas within mental health field from crisis assessment with teens, inpatient care, to private practice.
-He has been licensed as the LPC-MHSP since Feb 2020 and is finishing his PhD from Trevecca’s Clinical Counseling, Teaching, and Supervision program this May.
+Jonathon received his Ph.D. from Trevecca’s Clinical Counseling, Teaching, and Supervision program this May.
+He is currently working as the Assistant Director for the Trevecca Counseling Center and worked in a variety of areas within the mental health field from community mental health, crisis assessment with teens, inpatient care, private and group practice locations.
+He has been licensed as the LPC-MHSP since Feb 2020.

 William Feck graduated from Middle Tennessee State University with an Education Specialist Degree in Professional Counseling.
 He served as a professional school counselor for five years.
 He now is a full-time lecturer at MTSU providing supervision for practicum and school counseling internship students.
 Concurrently, he is a therapist at Integrative Life Center.
 William is in the doctoral program at Trevecca for clinical counseling.
 He is trained in Brainspotting Phase I and II and Gottman Level I, and he is a nationally certified counselor (NCC).